-The sadness and sense of loss that results from the death of someone they care about can significantly impact a student’s social and emotional health as well as their ability to learn at school.
-In the event of a staff member of student death, grief counseling response teams deploy to the campus to notify parents (by phone) and students (in the classroom/or virtually) of the loss.
-Grief counseling services are provided to school staff, and all students, and resources are offered to families.
+Grief impacts a child’s ability to learn at school.
+The sadness and sense of loss that results from the death of someone a child cares about can significantly impact their social and emotional health.
+In the event of a staff member or student death, NISD Grief Counseling Response Teams deploy to the campus.
+Grief counseling services are provided to school staff and students on request.
+Follow-up resources are offered to families.

 Equity and Inclusion

-To do their best, students must feel safe at school.
-A healthy and safe, and inclusive school environment can help students thrive, and every student, regardless of race, ethnicity, sexual orientation, gender identity or expression should be provided the opportunity to learn – free from discrimination, fear, or harassment.
-Read more about equity and inclusion.
+To do their best, ALL students must feel safe at school.
+A healthy, safe, and inclusive school environment can help students thrive.
+Every student, regardless of disability, race, ethnicity, sexual orientation, gender identity or expression should be provided the opportunity to learn – free from discrimination, fear, or harassment.

 Mental Health Crisis - Suicide Prevention